-CLCB Food Program - $14,289 in Round 1 - Due to the fragile nature of the health of some of these residents, it is imperative they self isolate and not risk going out unnecessarily.
+CLCB Food Program - $14,289 in Round 1 - Due to the fragile nature of the health of some of their clients, it is imperative they self isolate and not risk going out unnecessarily.
 During normal times, Community Living Campbellford/Brighton supports people to cook meals in their homes, and this has not been an option as the staff must practice physical distancing, for their own safety as well as those they support.
 This funding will be used to deliver meals on a regular basis, which also provides a "doorstep check in", which is the only social contact for many.

 Personal Protective Equipment for all Businesses in Trent Hills - $9,605 in Round 1 - The Rotary Club of Campbellford is a service club whose members are from the business community.
 The business community needs to be compliant with Government of Canada’s COVID-19 health regulations for businesses to re-open their business.
 The Rotary Club of Campbellford, in an effort to assist with the COVID-19 Crisis, has already provided over 400 polycarbonate re-usable protective face shields in our community with funding from the Community Foundation's COVID-19 Community Response Fund.
 The original order of face shields was quickly exhausted and this funding allowed the purchase of more PPE, such as face shields, face masks and infrared thermometers.

 "Help at Home" Program - Northumberland County - $7,000 in Round 1 - This program will allow children to receive their much-needed therapy/treatment virtually at home and continue their progress while Centre sites are closed due to the COVID-19 pandemic.
-Grant funding will be used to purchase computer equipment that will allow staff to provide the connection, comfort and support our families need, and provide equipment for families that don’t have the financial means to purchase the computer equipment for their child to receive and benefit from treatment.
+Grant funding will be used to purchase computer equipment that will allow staff working remotely to provide the connection, comfort and support that families need, as well as provide equipment for families that don’t have the financial means to purchase the computer equipment for their child to receive and benefit from treatment.

 Supporting Book Clubs in Federal Prisons - $5,000 in Round 1 - Grant funding will be used to provide a book club to incarcerated men at Warkworth Institution.
 Through book clubs, Book Clubs for Inmates (BCFI) promotes literacy and pro-social skills and the value of community.
 Inmates gain empathy and self-awareness through engagement with characters in literary fiction and non-fiction.
 These meaningful life lessons help them reintegrate more successfully back into the community upon release.